Bardolino holidays

 Raise a glass

 Bardolino and wine fit together like a cork in a bottle.
-The hillsides around the town are covered with some of the region’s best vineyards and the rosé made here is world-class – there’s even a festival celebrating it every June.
-Lots of local producers run tours where you can learn how vino goes from grape to glass, and sample some of the finished product too.
-To add a dash of history to the day, you could visit the museum at Cantina Zeni, which tells the story of wine in the area all the way the back to Roman times.
+The hillsides around town are covered with some of the region's best vineyards, and the rosé made here is world-class – there's even a festival every June to prove it.
+Visit a local producer for a tour and tasting, or head to Cantina Zeni's museum to trace the area's winemaking history back to Roman times.

 Out and about